Novel scalar degrees of freedom emerging from hybrid metric-Palatini gravity: Introduction

 Building on the success of hybrid metric–Palatini gravity in merging the metric and Palatini contributions while retaining a viable scalar degree of freedom, it is natural to extend the framework by introducing an explicit scalar field $\phi$ that modulates the curvature couplings.
 This generalization enhances the model’s flexibility in describing cosmological dynamics, controlling the scalar kinetic structure, and incorporating self-interactions through a potential.
 It unifies the metric and Palatini limits within a single variationally consistent theory, formulated as a scalar–tensor extension where $\phi$ governs the dynamical sector through a kinetic function $K(\phi)$ and potential $V(\phi)$.
 Variation with respect to the independent connection enforces a conformal relation between the associated metrics, allowing $\hat{R}$ to depend algebraically on $R$ and $\phi$ and yielding an equivalent scalar–tensor representation with minimal coupling to matter and standard geodesic motion.
 This analysis will be explored in detail throughout this work.

 This paper is organized as follows.
 In Sec.~\ref{SectionII}, we provide an overview of the (generalized) hybrid metric–Palatini framework, summarizing its theoretical foundations and key motivations.
 Section~\ref{SectionIII} introduces the generalized hybrid metric–Palatini scalar–tensor theory (HMPST), presenting the general action, deriving the corresponding field equations, and discussing specific functional forms of the scalar couplings.
 In Sec.~\ref{SectionIV}, we specialize to the analytically tractable linear-$f(\hat{R})$ subclass, analyzing the resulting field equations and dynamical behavior.
 Section~\ref{SectionV} examines the theory in different conformal frames, clarifying the relationships between the Jordan and Einstein frame representations.
 The cosmological implications of the HMPST framework are investigated in Sec.~\ref{SectionVI}, where both de~Sitter and matter-dominated scenarios are explored in detail.
 Section~\ref{SectionVII} focuses on vacuum solutions and their geometrical properties, while Sec.~\ref{SectionVIII} analyzes the weak-field and slow-motion limits, establishing a consistency with Solar System tests.
+In Sec.~\ref{Section:Discussion}, we discuss the physical motivation and interpretation of the HMPST framework, emphasizing the role of the scalar sector, the relevant energy scales, and the recovery of GR.
 Finally, Sec.~\ref{Section:Conclusion} summarizes the main results and conclusions of the work, highlighting possible directions for future research.